Godly-arj/Railway-ticket-/README.md

 ---

-## 🌐 Polkadot Relevance & Web3 Integration
+##  Polkadot Relevance & Web3 Integration

-ChainCred is built to leverage the **Web3 ecosystem**, specifically Polkadot's interoperable network structure:
+CredChain is built to leverage the **Web3 ecosystem**, specifically Polkadot's interoperable network structure:

 * **Built on Moonbeam**: We utilize the Moonbeam Parachain, which provides **EVM compatibility**, allowing us to deploy standard Solidity smart contracts while operating within the Polkadot ecosystem.
 * **Web3 RPC**: All client-side interactions (MetaMask) communicate with the Moonbeam network via standard Web3 RPC calls.